mlfoundations/datacomp/README.md

 To submit, you'll run the evaluate script with some extra flags.

-The submission script will upload files to HuggingFace Hub (like the model checkpoint and the file specifying the sample ids), and you will need a HuggingFace account for that, and a repository where these artifacts will be stored.
+The submission script will upload files to Hugging Face Hub (like the model checkpoint and the file specifying the sample ids), and you will need a Hugging Face account for that, and a repository where these artifacts will be stored.
 To do so, follow these steps:

 1. Make sure you have `git-lfs` installed (run `git lfs install` if not)
-2. Create a HuggingFace account at https://huggingface.co/join.
+2. Create a Hugging Face account at https://huggingface.co/join.
-3. Login to your HuggingFace account: `huggingface-cli login`
+3. Login to your Hugging Face account: `huggingface-cli login`
 4. Create a repository where the data will be stored: `huggingface-cli repo create <REPO_NAME> --type model`.

 Once you're ready to submit, run the evaluation script with some extra flags, for example: